r3sult/odan.github.io/_posts/2019-03-18-creating-your-first-slim-framework-application-part-2.md

 We also have to inject the dependencies exlicitly (and not automaticaly) here to implement proper dependency injection.

+To implement correct dependency injection, we explicitly inject the dependencies into the constructor.

 In `container.php` add this definition:

 ```php